Publisher Terms and Conditions

 YOU ACKNOWLEDGE AND AGREE THAT, BY CLICKING ON THE “I AGREE” OR “I ACCEPT” BUTTON, OR ACCESSING OR USING THE ADVERTISE.COM WEBSITE OR RELATED SERVICES OR BY DOWNLOADING OR POSTING ANY CONTENT FROM OR ON THE WEBSITE OR THROUGH THE SERVICES, YOU ARE INDICATING THAT YOU HAVE READ, AND THAT YOU UNDERSTAND AND AGREE TO BE BOUND BY, THESE TERMS, WHETHER OR NOT YOU HAVE REGISTERED ON OR THROUGH THE WEBSITE.
 IF YOU DO NOT AGREE TO THIS AGREEMENT, THEN YOU HAVE NO RIGHT TO ACCESS, PARTICIPATE IN THE PROGRAM, OR USE THE ADVERTISE.COM WEBSITE OR RELATED SERVICES.
 If you accept or agree to this Agreement on behalf of a company or other legal entity, you represent and warrant that you have the authority to bind that company or other legal entity to this Agreement and, in such event, “Publisher”, “you” and “your” will refer and apply to that company or other legal entity.

 Advertise.com reserves the right, at its sole discretion, to modify this Agreement, at any time and without prior notice.
-If we modify this Agreement we will post the modification on Advertise.com website or provide you with notice of the modification.
-By continuing to access or use the Advertise.com Program, website or related services after we have posted a modification on the website or have provided you with notice of a modification, you are indicating that you agree to be bound by the modified Agreement.
+If we modify this Agreement we will add the modification in the Advertise.com Publisher Terms and Conditions located on our website.
+By continuing to access or use the Advertise.com Program, website or related services after we have added a modification in the Publisher Terms and Conditions located on our website you are indicating that you agree to be bound by the modified Agreement.
 If the modified Agreement is not acceptable to you, your only recourse is to cease using the Program, the website and any related services pursuant to the terms of the Agreement.

 Participation In The Program